webdiscus/html-bundler-webpack-plugin/README.md

     if (value.endsWith('.webp')) return false;
     if ('srcset' in attributes && attributes['srcset'] === '') return false;
     if (resourcePath.indexOf('example')) return false;
-    // otherwise return 'true' or nothing to allow processing },
+    // otherwise return 'true' or nothing (undefined) to allow the processing },
 }
 ```